Timeline of the 2011 England riots: Political and legal response

 David Cameron chaired another emergency meeting of COBRA, mid-morning.
 In a statement at 11:05, Cameron announced that plastic bullets were available to the police for use in response to the riots if necessary, and put contingency plans in place to make water cannons available at 24 hours notice.

-The leader of Hounslow Council, Councillor Jagdish Sharma, urged local residents to "continue to refrain" from taking part in the London riots that had so far not hit the London Borough of Hounslow.

 The Acting Scotland Yard Commissioner Tim Godwin condemned the "gratuitous" violence by the rioters.

 The assistant chief constable of Norfolk police, Charlie Hall, slammed people who used Twitter and Facebook to post "fictitious and malicious rumours" that the riots had moved to many to safe, including Norwich.
 Looters had never struck either in Anglia Square or at PC World.

 Public response

 The family of Mark Duggan said they "are not condoning" the riots and looting that rocked north London, that left 26 police officers injured.

 Local Christians gathered in Derby's Market Place yesterday to hold a prayer meeting to ask for God's help and love towards all those involved in the riots.